In Association with Amazon.com

 When the revolutionary wave of 1848 swept over Europe, the brothers were not seen at the barricads, but Jacob spoke out for the democracy and German unity at the Frankfurt National Assembly.
 However, the term democracy was not included in their dictionary.
 To Jacob's disappointment, the chamber had no clear vision on the borders and future constitution of a nation-state and he resigned.
 In his 1851 speech 'On the Origin of Language' Jacob declared: "the power of language builds nations and holds them together, without such a bond they would burst apart." ('Language and Nationhood in Late Enlightenment Prussia' by Tuska Benes, in The Study of Language and the Politics of Community in Global Context, edited by David L. Hoyt and Karen Oslund, 2006, p.31) Wilhelm died in Berlin on December 16, 1859 and Jacob four years later on September 20, 1863.
 He had just finished writing the dictionary definition for Frucht.

 Kinder- und Hausmärchen was published in two volumes (1812-1815).
-In 1810 they had sent to Bretano brief summaries of the tales, but when his plans to publish an edition of fairy tales never realized, they turned to Achim von Arnim, who encouraged the brothers to publish their own collection.
-The final edition was appeared in 1857 and contained 211 tales; a further 28 had been dropped from earlier editions, making 239 in total.
+In 1810 the Grimms had sent to Bretano brief summaries of the tales, but when his plans to publish an edition of fairy tales never realized, they turned to Achim von Arnim, who encouraged the brothers to publish their own collection.
+The second edition came out in 1819 and the final edition in 1857.
+It contained 211 tales; a further 28 had been dropped from earlier editions, making 239 in total.
 Against what is generally thought, Kinder- und Hausmärchen wasn't an immediate success.
-The first edition of received relatively little attention.
-It was not until in the latter part of the nineteenth century, when it started to gain fame and international acclaim.
+The first edition, which was not meant for children or general readers, received relatively little attention.
+It was not until in the latter part of the nineteenth century, when their works started to gain fame and international acclaim.
 In their own time, the brothers were mainly cited for Deutsche Sagen (1816-1818), the sequel to Kinder- und Hausmärchen.

 The Grimms wrote down most of the tales from oral narrations, collecting the material mainly from peasants in Hesse.
-The first edition included stories in 10 dialects as well as High German.
+The first edition had no illustrations.
+It included stories in 10 dialects as well as High German.
 Among the best-known stories are 'Hansel and Gretel,' 'Cinderella,' 'Rumpelstiltskin,' 'Snow White and the Seven Dwarfs,' and 'The Golden Goose.'
 The stories include magic, communication between animals and men, and moral values, teachings of social wright and wrong.
-Critics complained, that some of the tales were not appropriate for children, who nevertheless were fascinated by their grim magic: "What a tender young creature! what a nice plump mouthful – she will be better to eat than the old woman." (from 'Little Red-Cap')

 Affected by the ideas of Enlightenment and the German Romanticism and its interest in mythology, folklore and dreams, Jacob and Wilhelm Grimm established the historical tradition of "authentic" folk tales.
 They argued that folktales should be collected from oral sources, which aimed at genuine reproduction of the original story.
 Their method became also model for other scholars.
-However, in practice the tales were modified, and in later editions of the fairytales Wilhelm's editing and literary aspiration were more prominent.
+However, in practice the tales were modified and some scholars have even doubted that the tales represented an authentic folk tradition. ('Introduction: Rediscovering the Original Tales of the Brothers Grimm,' The Original Folk and Fairy Tales of the Brothers Grimm: The Complete First Edition, translated by Jack Zipes, illustrated by Andrea Dezső, Princeton: Princeton University Press, 2014, p. xxxii)

 Selected works: